atkinso5/kinact_KI_Calculator/README.md

 The Python code (based on the Excel spreadsheet) was developed and is maintained by Bethany Atkinson at [Dunad Therapeutics](https://www.dunadtx.com/).
 Please send all queries regarding the Python code to <bethany.atkinson@dunadtx.com> and <mirco.meniconi@dunadtx.com>.

-This GitHub site is maintained by Bethany Atkinson, Jeff Keillor and Mirco Meniconi.
+This GitHub site is maintained by Bethany Atkinson, Jeffrey Keillor and Mirco Meniconi.

 ## Overview